MANAGEMENT: The Comprehensive Guide To Communicating and Managing Your Team As A Leader

 Don’t act on assumptions.

-Also, as Delizonna suggests in her article, when a conflict arises among team members, don’t make assumptions and don’t take sides.
+Also, as Delizonna suggests in her article when a conflict arises among team members, don’t make assumptions and don’t take sides.
 Instead, guide your team to empathize with one another.

 Ask questions and model empathy.

 You can do this by asking open-ended questions that put team members in another person’s shoes.
-By modelling the soft skills of empathy and active listening, you’ll encourage your team to develop these skills, too.
+By modeling the soft skills of empathy and active listening, you’ll encourage your team to develop these skills, too.